Algorithms for Distance Problems in Continuous Graphs: Mean distance in graphs with bounded treewidth

 \subsection{Integral across the portals}

 We reuse much of the notation and ideas from~\cref{sec:diam-across}.
 As before, $G$ is a graph with $n$ vertices and $m$ edges, $(A,B,S)$ is a separation in $G$ with exactly $k$ portals, and we fix an enumeration of the portals as $s_1,\dots,s_k$.
-We also fix an orientation for the edges of $G$.
-Let $E_A\subseteq E(G[A])$ be the edge sets of the subgraph of $G$ induced by $A$ and $E_B\subseteq E(G[B])$, respectively; not necessarily disjoint.
+We also fix an orientation for the edges of $G$, and consider sets $E_A\subseteq E(G[A])$ and $E_B\subseteq E(G[B])$, which are disjoint.
 Our objective in this section is to compute the sum of distances between points in $E_A$ and $E_B$: